MicrosoftDocs/learn/learn-pr/wwl-azure/security-azure-sql-database-azure-sql-managed-instance/includes/4-microsoft-purview-governance-portal-use-cases.md

 ### Prerequisites

- -  An Active Microsoft Purview account is already created in Azure portal
+ -  An Active Microsoft Purview account is already created in Azure portal.
  -  The user has permissions to access the **Microsoft Purview governance portal**.

 :::image type="content" source="../media/microsoft-purview-governance-portal-21a8c403.png" alt-text="Screenshot showing the Microsoft Purview governance portal.":::